aws-samples/sample-secure-transfer-family-code/README.md

 A comprehensive CloudFormation template that deploys a secure file transfer solution with automated malware scanning and intelligent file routing within a VPC.

+## 📑 Solution Summary

+This solution provides a secure SFTP service using AWS Transfer Family with automated malware scanning capabilities through GuardDuty Malware Protection for S3.
+It creates a complete infrastructure including:

+- A VPC-based SFTP server with Cognito authentication
+- Automated malware scanning for all uploaded files
+- Intelligent file routing based on scan results
+- Real-time security notifications
+- Comprehensive encryption with KMS
+- Secure network architecture with VPC endpoints
+- IP-based access control through security groups

+The solution is designed for organizations that need to securely exchange files with external parties while ensuring all incoming files are scanned for malware before being processed.
+It provides a complete end-to-end workflow from secure file upload to malware detection and appropriate file handling.

 ## 🏗️ Architecture Overview

   <p align="center">